vanshs64/souschef/README.md

 3. Follow the step-by-step instructions provided by the app.

 ## Contributing
-Contributions are welcome!
+A hackathon project created by Aizah, Vansh, Vishnu and Simon welcomes contributions!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

 ## License
 This project is licensed under the MIT License.